10Life/strapi-plugin-advanced-cache-manager/README.md

 ```

-To enable this plugin put the below code in /config/plugin.js
+To enable this plugin, put the following code in `/config/plugin.js`:

 ```
   'advanced-cache-manager': {